alexgooding/auto-drummer/README.md

 ## Prerequisites

-To use the single file distribution, it must be opened on Windows OS.
+To use the single file distribution, it must be installed on Windows OS.
 The distribution may run on Linux OS and Mac OS through Wine, although this is untested.
 Download Wine from https://www.winehq.org/.
 To run Auto Drummer enter

 ```
 wine Auto Drummer.exe
 ```

+Everything necessary to generate the patterns themselves is listed below or included in the installer for users with a Windows enviornment.
+However, to play preview audio of the patterns, FluidSynth must be installed.
+This can be done by consulting the FluidSynth website, http://www.fluidsynth.org.

 ## Installing

-If you are not using Windows OS, to deploy from the command line, several packages are required as well as a Python 2.X or 3.X build.
+If you are not using a Windows enviornment, to deploy from the command line, several packages are required as well as a Python 2.X or 3.X build.
 Download Python from https://www.python.org/downloads.
 All other necessary packages can all be installed via pip once Python is installed.

 ```